goosepirate/lox365/README.md

 # ⚗️ Lox365: XLOOKUP for LibreOffice

-Lox365 is a LibreOffice Calc extension that adds modern spreadsheet functions like XLOOKUP and FILTER.
+Lox365 is a LibreOffice Calc extension that adds modern spreadsheet functions like XLOOKUP, FILTER, and more.

 ![Screenshot](image1.png)